 Taxes for individual applicants

-Grants are paid as gross amounts.
-This means no taxes and/or contributions for social security are deducted.
-The grant counts as income and must be reported as such on the recipient’s tax return.
-Professional expenses incurred can be deducted, so the applicant only pays income tax over the amount which is not used to cover professional costs.
+Grant stipends are paid as gross amounts.
+No taxes or national insurance premiums have been deducted from them.
+The grant amount counts as income and must be reported as such on the recipient’s tax return.
+Professional expenses incurred can be deducted, so that an applicant only pays tax for that part of the grant that was not used to cover professional expenses.

 In the case of a negative recommendation and if the recommendation is not included in the decision, the applicant can request a justification of the recommendation within 14 days.
 This justification is a short summary of the assessment of the advisory board.

-When a further justification is requested, a notice of objection can be filed on ‘grounds to be submitted’ within 6 weeks after the date of the decision.
-The grounds for the notice of objection should then be submitted within 6 weeks after the further justification was sent.
+If further explanation or justification is requested, a notice of objection on ‘grounds to be submitted’ may be submitted within 6 weeks after the date of the decision.
+The grounds for the objection must then be submitted within 6 weeks after the further justification being sent.

-A notice of objection should be signed by the person submitting it and contain at least their name and address, the date, the number of the application and a written reasoning for the notice of objection.
-Together with the notice of objection, a copy of the decision against which the objection is being made has to be included.
+A notice of objection must be signed by the objector and must at least contain the name and address of the objector, the date, the reference of the application and a written motivation for the objection.
+A copy of the decision being objected to must be submitted together with the objection.

-If the notice of objection is rejected, an appeal may be lodged with the administrative law section of the District Court within 6 weeks of this decision.
+If the objection is rejected, an appeal may be lodged with the administrative law sector of the District Court within 6 weeks of this decision.

-For questions about the objections procedure or if you wish to make a complaint about the Mondriaan Fund please contact Sandra Nicolai.
+For questions about the objection procedure, or if you have any complaints about the Mondriaan Fund, please contact Sandra Nicolai.

-If an application is declined, all documentation material will be returned.
-If the documentation for an application is also part of a report on a prior granted subsidy, this documentation becomes the property of the Mondriaan Fund.
+If an application is rejected, the submitted documentation will be returned to the applicant.
+If the documentation accompanying an application is simultaneously part of the report on a previously awarded grant, the documentation becomes the property of the Mondriaan Fund.

-Although the documentation material is handled as carefully as possible, the Mondriaan Fund is not liable for any damage or loss.
+Although all documentation material is handled with the utmost care, the Mondriaan Fund cannot be held liable for damage or loss.